 Scaling scrum is all the rage.
-People love to debate the merits of the various scaling frameworks: LeSS, SAFe, Nexus, Scrum@Scale, Discipled Agile, FAST Agile, and others.
+People love to debate the merits of the various scaling frameworks: LeSS, SAFe, Nexus, Scrum@Scale, Disciplined Agile, FAST Agile, Spotify’s approach, and others.
 The underlying assumption is that the way to scale up value production is by increasing the number of people and teams.
 More people and teams can get more done, right?
 Perhaps, but there are significant costs to scaling up headcount, and alternative ways to scale up value production.

 Org charts by Manu Cornet

 Imagine the simplest organization, one person.
 That person has a need, perhaps they want a bit of software to help them organize their music collection.
 Luckily, they know how to code.
 They write a bit of code to catalog their music collection, allowing them to quickly find any album or song that they want to hear.
 They are the customer, and the developer.
 If we define ‘management overhead’ as work needed to coordinate and align the people building the solution with each other and the customers, then the management overhead in this scenario is zero.

 What happens as we add people to the team?
 As soon as there is more than one person, there are connections between people that need to be tended.
 The people need to communicate and coordinate with each other in order to solve a problem together.
 It’s not so bad with two people.
 There is only one connection.
 Still, some time and energy will go into managing this connection.